naayaarunutheriyuma/domselect/README.md

 Domselect provides high-level API to work with structure of HTML document using one of HTML processing backend.
 To work with HTML document you have to create so-called selector object from raw content of HTML document.
 That selector will be bound to the root node of HTML structure.
 Then you can call different methods of these selector to build other selectors bound to nested parts of HTML structure.

-Selector object use DOM constructed by HTML processing backend to extract low-level raw nodes and wrap then into selector interface.
-In case of non-standard scenario you can get raw node from selector node to do some low-level operations.
+Selector object extracts low-level nodes from DOM constructed by HTML processing backend and wraps them into high-level selector interface.
+If you need, you can always access low-level node stored in selector object.

 ### Selector Backends